Shop on site

 Whether you come on your own, with friends or your family, there’s every opportunity to relax and have fun in the safe, friendly environment.
 Facilities include:

-- fun club for 5-12 year olds.
-Also a soft play area for younger children
+- Kids' club during school holidays and a soft play area for younger children

-- restaurant and bar catering for lunches, dinners, barbecues an special occasions
+- Castle Isle restaurant and bar catering for lunches, dinners, barbecues an special occasions

 Tourist attractions within easy reach: